Breaking barriers across Europe

 - Support the expansion of cross border trade - one in five euros spent online already crosses national borders

 - Assist Small and Medium Enterprises (SMEs) to enter the market - a category of enterprise that are at the centre of the European economic growth area

 - Enable € 6.6 billion of economic impact through the direct, indirect and induced contribution from industry players

-- Have enabled a new world of digital trade, created efficiencies within the supply chain, supportedinvestment in associated infrastructure such as information and communication technology and supported the creation of valuacble price, transactional and customer behaviour data.
+- Have enabled a new world of digital trade, created efficiencies within the supply chain, supported investment in associated infrastructure such as information and communication technology and supported the creation of valuable price, transactional and customer behaviour data.